 We spent a leisurely 4 hour drive heading out of Colombo travelling North near the coast through many busy towns and villages which finally thinned out to scenic forest and waterway views.
 We turned East and made our way to our final destination for the evening, Anauradhapura where we’ll spend the night and then head out early tomorrow to visit the World Heritage Site designated “Sacred City”.

 The afternoon rain was torrential but fortunately by early evening the rain subsided and we took a tuk tuk (ha ha) to a great little Indian, Sri Lankan, Mongolian and Chinese restaurant.
 Food was delicious and we crashed early.

-Before heading to Sigiriya we made our way to Anuradhapura, Founded in 377 BC, the Anuradhapura Kingdom was the first established Kingdom in ancient Sri Lanka and Sinhalese people.
-Based largely on agriculture the construction of reservoirs and canals it stands as an example of the advanced technical and engineering skills used to create them during that time.
+Before heading to Sigiriya we made our way to Anuradhapura.
+Founded in 377 BC, the Anuradhapura Kingdom was the first established Kingdom of Sinhalese people in Sri Lanka.
+Based largely on agriculture, the people constructed reservoirs and canals that to this day stands as an example of the advanced technical and engineering skills used to create them during that time.

 We got up fairly early, had a light breakfast and headed our separate ways.
 Joyce has a bum knee so she isn’t able to climb Lions Rock so I was dropped off by our driver and Joyce proceeded to do a tuk tuk tour around Pidurangala which is an ancient site located near Lions Rock while I proceeded to climb about 1252 steps to the top of the rock.